Table of Contents

 - Wear safety glasses or goggles to protect your eyes.

-- Wear gloves to protect your skin.
+- Gloves to protect your skin.

 - When applying at shoulder height or above the head (or if lying on the floor applying under equipment, keep Lance tip extended as far as possible away from your head and body.
 Stand at an angle to avoid particles of dry ice snow bouncing off surfaces or settling to the floor.
 If necessary, wear a dust mask or temporarily drape a clean cloth over your face to protect exposed skin during the application.
 Wearing a cap during application can also provide protection.